10 of the best movies on Neon

 5. Robin Williams: Come Inside My Mind

 The world will probably never see the like of Robin Williams again.
-Naturally gifted as a lightning-quick improv comedian and trained into becoming a top-tier thespian in his own right, Williams touched millions with his movies and was in turn showered with acclaim.
+Naturally gifted as a lightning-quick improv comedian and trained to become a top-tier thespian in his own right, Williams touched millions with his movies and was in turn showered with acclaim.
 Come Inside My Mind is a retelling of his life and tragic final days as told by those who knew him best, the family members from his three marriages and fellow comedians who were on his level and yet still in awe of him.
 Especially tender moments include Billy Crystal sharing a few decades’ worth of prank call private voice messages Williams would routinely leave for him.

 Though Hollywood is currently locked in a (fairly one-sided) battle between DC and Marvel, M. Night Shyamalan’s excellent superhero universe has been ticking away in the background.
 In Unbreakable we were introduced to David Dunn and his shadowy nemesis.
 In Split, you’re going to get acquainted with a third-party threat.
 Actually, it’s more like 23 threats, as James McAvoy masterfully plays an antagonist with nearly two dozen different identities.
 Desperately trying to escape his clutches (and darkest, cannibalistic tendencies) is a group of kidnapped teens.
 This is essential, edge-of-your-seat viewing if you want to watch the final, forthcoming part of this trilogy, Glass.